totalpl4n/kb-videodisplay/README.md

 Once you've pasted in all of the variables, plug in your board with a USB cable, and click on the big upload button at the bottom center.

 After you've finished uploading, you can press *S1* on your board to play your video.

+## Example Files
+In the *examplefiles* folder, there are a few .mby files to test out different videos.
+To run them, follow steps *5* and *6*, without changing any variables.